 © https://www.vogue.co.uk

-In the 1950s when the technological limits of mechanical watches were approaching Rolex realized that the future value of watches and watchmakers should not be based on functional standards such as chronometer certification (proof of accuracy for mechanical watches) but on providing intangible value.
+In the 1950s when the limits of mechanical watch technology were approaching Rolex realized that the future value of watches and watchmakers should be based not on functional standards such as chronometer certification (proof of accuracy for mechanical watches) but on intangible value.

 The first Day-Date Ref.
 6511